London City Airport DLR station: Design

 The station (like many Docklands Light Railway stations) is elevated.
 It is also fully enclosed.
 There are two entrances to the station and the platforms are connected by escalators and lifts to an intermediate level with a direct link into the airport concourse.
 Main access to the station for local passengers and mobility impaired customers is by a lower level subway.

 It has a direct covered connection with the adjacent airport terminal building.
 Although the station maintains the DLR philosophy of design, it makes concessions to cater for airport passengers, including a fully enclosed waiting room on the central island platform and, unusually for the DLR, a staffed ticket office.
 There is a crossover west of the station which allows trains from Poplar and Woolwich Arsenal to reverse here during periods of disruption.

 Location

 The station is situated to the west side of London City Airport in Silvertown.

 Services

-Trains run westbound about every 10 minutes to Bank in the City of London and every 10 minutes to Stratford International, adjacent to the Olympic Park.
-Journey time is 7 minutes to Canning Town to interchange with the Beckton branch of the DLR and with the Jubilee line; 12 minutes to Poplar to interchange with the Stratford and Lewisham branches of the DLR; and 22 minutes to Bank in the City of London.

-Trains run eastbound every 10 minutes to Woolwich Arsenal.
-The journey time is 6 minutes to the terminus.

-In peak hours, the frequency increases to one train every eight minutes on both the Bank–Woolwich Arsenal and Stratford–Woolwich Arsenal lines, providing a service every four minutes between Canning Town and Woolwich Arsenal.
+The typical off-peak service in trains per hour from London City Airport is: